 We’ve put together a video production budget calculator to help you get a sense of potential budget’s in different scenarios.
 You can use this to think through how different choices impact the overall budget.
 It’s a guide based on industry averages and common scenarios.

 Consistently working in Dallas and around the United States for 20 years, we have been driven to help our video production and video marketing clients create videos that gain the most out of every single video that we produce.

 Distributing Your Marketing Videos

-A great video production that can really show off your business is the best content that you can add to your marketing arsenal.
+A great video production that has the ability to really show off your business is the best possible content that you can add to your marketing arsenal.
 We not only help businesses create the best videos, but we help strategize the best means for distribution so that you maximize the potential of your investment.

 Enough about us...